 Meanwhile, fixed service providers' Capex has seen decline by 20.1% to RM2.94 billion (22.7% of revenue).
-This was due to completed submarine cables investments.
+This was due to completed submarine cables investments such as 1Malaysia People's Cable System (SKR1M).

 Malaysian telecommunications companies' capital intensity at 17.3%, is on par with global average of 17.3%, but higher than UK at 14% and Singapore at 7.9%.
 Meanwhile, Malaysia capital intensity was lower than in Thailand (26.8%) and Indonesia (23%) as service providers in Thailand and Indonesia tend to accelerate network infrastructure expansion to meet rising demand for data.